 Steve Mihaly is a Senior Staff Scientists with a focus on interdisciplinary research enabled by ONC’s vast collection of visual and sound data captured by cabled observatories.
 His engineering background fosters his keen interest in the design of new instrumentation, our understanding of observations, and the design of observational programs.
 Steve has contributed to our understanding of how ocean dynamics are affected by rough ocean topography and hydrothermal venting.
 He has specifically studied these effects on hydrothermal fauna community behaviour and the dispersion of hydrothermal vent plumes.
 Scientifically, he provides advice on the dynamics of the ocean, such as tidal currents, internal and surface waves, eastern boundary currents, and estuarine circulation, and the linkages of those physical mechanisms to the biological, biogeochemical, and chemical variability of the ocean.
 As a physical oceanographer, he works with other oceanographers to understand the bio-geo-physical linkages involved in coastal environments.
 Steve studied mechanical engineering (vibrations/acoustics) at Dalhousie University and holds a Ph.D from UBC in the complex dynamics of ocean currents at hydrothermal venting spreading centers.

 Dr. Lanfranco Muzi is one of ONC’s Senior Staff Scientists with a focus on ocean soundscapes and passive underwater acoustics.
 His expertise ranges from underwater acoustic propagation modeling and simulation to physical acoustics and array/signal processing.
-At ONC, he works to engage and support the science community at large, collaborating with scientists and researchers who use our observatories in all phases of their projects, from planning and experimentation through to publication.
 Lanfranco has conducted research in ambient noise processing, geo-acoustic inversion, and array-processing algorithms, and has worked on applications in source characterization, environmental impact assessment, and marine mammal detection.
-With special regard to the use of arrays mounted on autonomous platforms (such as gliders), he has designed physics-based signal-and array-processing algorithms that use natural ambient noise as an acoustic source for determining sea bottom geo-acoustic parameters.
-Lanfranco holds an M.Sc in Computer Science from Portland State University and a “Laurea” degree in Nuclear Engineering from Università di Pisa.
-He began his career in underwater acoustics as a research assistant at the Northwest Electromagnetics and Acoustics Research Laboratory of Portland State University while he received his Ph.D. in Electrical and Computer Engineering in 2015.
+At ONC, he works to improve our marine soundscape characterization capabilities and expand our acoustical oceanography program, collaborating with scientists and researchers who use our observatories in all phases of their projects, from planning and experimentation to publication.
+Lanfranco holds an M.Sc in Computer Science from Portland State University, where he began his career in underwater acoustics as a research assistant with the Northwest Electromagnetics and Acoustics Research Laboratory and received his Ph.D. in Electrical and Computer Engineering in 2015.
+He also holds a “Laurea” degree in Nuclear Engineering from Università di Pisa.

 Dr. Martin Scherwath is one of ONC’s Senior Staff Scientists with a focus on gas hydrates, seabed dynamics (turbidity currents), and carbon sequestration projects.
 As a marine geophysicist, he has expertise in the geophysical imaging of subsurface structures.
 His research predominantly uses seismic methods to better understand the dynamics of the seafloor in the major fields of gas hydrates and natural gas seepage, as well as subduction zone processes and marine hazards.
 At ONC, Martin is the contact person for scientific experiments that use the seafloor crawler “Wally” at the Barkley Hydrates site, the Delta Dynamics Laboratory of the Fraser River, and sonar imaging applied to hydrate mounds and gas seepage on the continental slope.
 Martin is also a coordinator of ONC’s Solid Carbon project, specifically leading the monitoring aspects as this feasibility study transitions toward a demonstration experiment.
 Martin holds an M.Sc. in Exploration Geophysics from Leeds University and a Ph.D. in Geophysics from Te Herenga Waka - Victoria University of Wellington.
 Martin was appointed Adjunct Assistant Professor in 2016 at the School of Earth and Ocean Sciences at the University of Victoria where he still teaches and supervises graduate students and post-docs.